kaist-plrg-cs320/assignment-docs/README.md

 We disallow late submissions.
 If you submit multiple times, only the last submission will be graded.

 You can get maximum 100 points.
+If your code uses a disallow feature or does not compile, you will get 0 points.

-* Test cases: 80 points
+* Test cases: 80 points (1 point per case)
 * Fuzzing: 20 points

 The test cases for the grading are similar to, but not the same as, those